ftereyni/ftereyni/README.md

 - 💞️ I’m looking to collaborate on ...131yjubgdscxhggf
 - 📫 How to reach me ...543xvcbgu,jhvbmdfvvdfbgfgrfdbdfc
 - 😄 Pronouns: ...5sdf15277sdfrwqrwhmjh
-- ⚡ Fun fact: ...sdfsdfdsffsdfghhqwe
+- ⚡ Fun fact: ...sdfsdfdsffsdfghhqwehtyty
 werdsf87zc693sdfvbvvsdfdf
 <!---sdfdfgsdfsdfw66363hng2222hjmhjmqewewr
 ftereyni/ftereyni is a ✨ special ✨ repository becausgere its `README.md` (thi65s file) appears on your GitHub promghhgmfile.45bgbgh,j